 PREREQUISITE: Teacher Recommendation & Algebra II.
+This course is for seniors only.
 This course is student-centered and group-oriented with project-based learning and discovery.
 Students will collaborate on real-life situations, use technology, collect data and conduct studies.
-Topics covered include: One-and-Two-variable data, elemtary probability and modeling, data collection, sample spaces, distributions, making decisions and probability models.
+Topics covered include: One-and-Two-variable data, elementary probability and modeling, data collection, sample spaces, distributions, making decisions and probability models.